 It took Iloura eight months and 120 people to create the battle.
 The studio seamlessly combined 70 real horses, hundreds of extras, and computer-generated images.
 Since GoT had set previous records in visual effects, it was important for the studio to precisely plan the entire production.
 They plotted the action sequences down to the last detail, and were extra careful about the lights used on sets.

 The episode employed every possible VFX technique & trick.
 Actors & stunt performers were filmed on location or against green screen.
 They were later integrated into the scenes with CG characters, props & background.
-They were available in Wynk app.

 The animation team was broken into two smaller teams.
 One team was responsible for detailed character animation, while the second team worked with effects animation such as smoke & fire.
 Once completed, the elements were put together by the compositors.
 Iloura used Massive, the software pioneered by Peter Jackson’s VFX company, Weta Digital.
 This software allowed large crowd simulations, with each individual character moving & interacting independently with its environment.
 This is how the team took 70 horses & 500 extras, and turned them into three separate armies, made of thousands of virtual soldiers and horses.